Bridging industry and academia to build tomorrow's real estate leaders

 Moving From Construction Management to Real Estate Development

-Upon completing RE3, Brian realized just how much he wanted to expand his knowledge of development strategy and financial modeling.
-He began researching Master's programs in the DMV.
-He had been impressed with George Mason's MRED faculty in RE3 and decided to start his research there.
-In meeting George Mason staff and students, he found a strong focus on real-world application rather than academic theory; and a surprising student body filled with seasoned real estate professionals of all types (finance, legal, architecture, etc) that enriched the classroom experience.
-He applied to the George Mason Master's program and was accepted.
+Upon completing RE3, McFee realized just how much he wanted to expand his knowledge of development strategy and financial modeling.
+He began researching master's programs in the Washington, D.C., Maryland, and Virginia area.
+He had been impressed with Costello's MS in real estate development faculty in RE3 and decided to start his research there.
+In meeting Costello staff and students, he found a strong focus on real-world application rather than academic theory; and a surprising student body filled with seasoned real estate professionals of all types (finance, legal, architecture, etc.) that enriched the classroom experience.
+He applied to the the master's program and was accepted.

-Brian chose George Mason University’s Master of Real Estate Development (MRED) program because it aligned closely with his professional trajectory.
-With an undergraduate degree in Civil Engineering and a role as a Construction Manager at CBG, he had already begun bridging the gap between construction execution and development strategy.
+McFee chose Costello's MS in Real Estate Development Program because it aligned closely with his professional trajectory.
+With an undergraduate degree in civil engineering and a role as a construction manager at CBG, he had already begun bridging the gap between construction execution and development strategy.

 The schedule fit seamlessly into his life as a working professional and father.
 With one evening class per week on Tuesday nights, the structure allowed him to balance his career, education, and family life.

 “When I started the program, I already had one child.
-The balance was critical—and [George Mason University] made it possible.
+The balance was critical—and [Costello College of Business] made it possible.
 It was an easy sell to my partner, and ultimately the right move for our family and my career.”

 Brian McFee, MS Real Estate Development ’19